 Please Note: Our primary means of communication with applicants is sent via email; therefore, please include a valid email address on your application.

-- An on-line application must be completed in its entirety.
+- An official City of Huntington Beach on-line job application must be completed in its entirety, including all Supplemental Questions.

 - Applications will be closely reviewed for relevant experience, education and training.

-- Depending upon the applicant pool, all applicants meeting the minimum qualifications will NOT necessarily be selected to participate in the hiring process.
+- Depending on the applicant pool, all applicants meeting the minimum qualifications will NOT necessarily be selected to participate in the hiring process.

-- Applicants whose qualifications BEST meet the City's needs will be invited to participate in a qualifications assessment, which will include an oral board examination (weighted 100%) and may include other job related performance assessments (Pass/Fail).
+- Applicants who BEST meet the City's needs will be invited to participate in a qualifications assessment, which will include a written exam (Pass/Fail) - tentatively scheduled for April 26, 2019 .

-- Successful candidates will be placed on the employment eligible list from which hires may be made.
+- Candidates successful at obtaining a passing score on all components will be placed on the employment eligible list from which hires may be made.
 The employment eligible list may be valid for one year, unless exhausted sooner.

-- IMPORTANT: In-house candidates who do not apply by the closing date of the promotional recruitment may apply to the "open" recruitment.
+- IMPORTANT: In-house candidates who did not apply by the closing date of the promotional recruitment may apply to this "open" recruitment.
 However, they will compete based on the standards established for the "open" recruitment and if successful, will place on the "open" eligible list.